brunialti/MENWIZ/README.txt

 The method addUsrNav in 1.0.1 version supports the 6 buttons model only.
 It could work improperly with 4 buttons.
-With release 1.0.1 if you want to use addUsrNav with "4 buttons" you can patch the sketch code as following
+With release 1.0.1 if you want to use addUsrNav with "4 buttons" you can patch the sketch code as following:

 extern byte MW_navbtn; // let available the MENWIZ internal variable ...